alvinwan/quupod/README.md

 ## Installation

-> These instructions assume the mySQL server has been started.
-See MySQL below.

-### Dependencies

 Check that Python3 and MySQL are installed using `make check`.

-### Getting Started

 1. Run the installation using `make install`.
 1. Add valid mysql user credentials to `config.cfg`.
 1. Create the database using `make db`.

-> If the bash scripts do not work, see the Details section below for an outline of what each script does.

 During development, you may additionally want to remember the following: